 High-performance C63 AMG sedans and coupes come with a 6.3-liter V8 engine that generates 451 horsepower at 6,500 rpm and 443 pound-feet of torque at 5,000 rpm.
 Mercedes says that the C63 sedan will accelerate from 0 to 60 mph in 4.4 seconds.

 Not all reviewers are pleased with the base C250’s power.
 Some say that it’s adequate in most situations, though one reviewer comments that the C250 doesn’t feel as responsive as the Audi A4.
-Additionally, another test driver says that the C250’s acceleration was only pleasing if the car was left in Sport mode.
+Another test driver says that the C250’s acceleration is only pleasing if the car is left in Sport mode.
 As a result, the bulk of reviewers prefer C300 and C350 models.
 The seven-speed transmission found in all C-Class models is generally considered smooth and refined.
 However, one critic writes that in some instances he’d like it to downshift quicker to maximize power.

 - "C250 models have good acceleration around town and enough power is in reserve for highway passing. ...
 The automatic transmission is smooth, but at times it can be a bit slow to downshift when more power is needed." -- Consumer Guide

 - "We found the C250's 1.8-liter turbocharged 4-cylinder a willing partner, but only when left in Sport mode.
 In the Comfort setting the power is only acceptable for a car of this cost and caliber.
 Models with the new 3.5-liter V6 are plenty potent even in Comfort mode." -- Kelley Blue Book

 - "Most of the time, the four is barely audible, but it emits a healthy growl when worked hard." -- Car and Driver (2012 C250)